pixeen/twc/README.md

-# Tailwind Components
+# Tailwind CSS Component Plugins

-A tiny collection of components made as Tailwind CSS plugins
+A tiny collection of component made as Tailwind CSS plugins

 ## Table of Contents